DavidRajchman/ROS2_modular_edge_offloading/OffloadingManager/docs/user_guide.md

 ## Overview

 The Offloading Manager (OM) is a central decision-making component in the modular gateway offloading system.
-It receives offloading requests from Bridge Control Planes and makes resource allocation decisions by assigning tasks to available MEC (Multi-access Edge Computing) components.
+It receives offloading requests from Bridge Control Planes and makes resource allocation decisions by assigning tasks to available MEC

 ## Quick Start